vrathod07/Registration-Form-with-Testing-Tools/README.md

 To give input run the graphics.py.
 The input will be stored in the file and to run the test cases run test.py file

+Note: Some of the valodations are commented in the main.py file in order to check the results of the testing tool.
+You can uncomment them in order to properly validate your input.